 SHOW: Look at the picture of the vet examining Norman’s eyes.
 When a person or an animal can’t see anymore, we say they are blind.

-CONNECT: How do you think it would be difficult to be a blind person or animal?
+CONNECT: How might it would be difficult to be a blind person or animal?
 What could you or couldn’t you do?
 With what kinds of things would you need help?
-Blind people sometimes get around by using a cane, or sometimes they use a “leader” dog to help them cross streets, go places, and do things at home.
-Often they become so good at remembering where things are in their own homes, they get around with little trouble.
+Blind people sometimes get around by using a cane, or sometimes they use a leader dog to help them cross streets, go places, and do things at home.

 ASK: What problems does Norman have because of his blindness?
 How does Lucy help Norman?

 SHOW: Look at the picture of Norman and Lucy walking together.
 Norman and Lucy are companions.
-This means they are helpful friends.
+In what ways do Lucy and Norman help each other?

 CONNECT: Blind people can still get around.
-Sometimes they use a cane or sometimes they use a “leader” dog to help them cross streets, go places, and do things at home.
+Sometimes they use a cane or sometimes they use a leader dog to help them cross streets, go places, and do things at home.
 This dog is called an animal companion.
 It is the person’s helpful friend.
-The person helps the dog by giving it a safe home and lots of love.
-Lucy is Norman’s animal companion.
+How does Lucy act as Norman’s animal companion?

 ASK: How was Norman brave?

 CONNECT: Dogs act bravely every day.
 Many dogs work to rescue people.
 Some dogs find people who are lost.
 Other dogs help the police catch people who break the law.
 Some dogs warn their owners about things like earthquakes or fires.
 Dogs can be heroes just like people.
-Have you ever seen an animal helper?
-[Hint: These dogs often wear a colored vest when they are working.]
-What was this animal doing?
+Talk about heroes you know or have learned about.

 - Raise money for pets with disabilities.
 Often, owners of pets who need serious surgery or aids to help them live with a disability don’t have the money to make those things possible.
-You can help raise money for these pets by having a pet products sale.
-Create homemade items to sell.
-Then set up a stand in your driveway, at a local dog park, or in an animal shelter (make sure you get permission first).
-Donate the proceeds of your sale to an animal hospital or a companion animal organization.
+Contact your local pet shelter to see how you can help.

 - Do you have a dog who is a hero?
 You can volunteer your dog for pet therapy.
 Therapy dogs visit hospitals and nursing homes to help make the people living there feel better.
 Petting animals and having them respond positively to you can make lonely people happy, upset people calm, and sick people hopeful.
-Use the Internet to find a pet therapy program in your community.
-They will help you decide if your pet has the right personality to be a therapy pet, give you tips for getting your pet ready, and help you find the right location.
-For more information on how to get involved in animal therapy, go to http://dogplay.com/Activities/Therapy/involved.html.
+Learn more about how to get involved in animal therapy.

-- Draw a picture of or write or tell a story about a pet that is a hero.
+- Write or tell a story about a pet that is a hero.
+Draw pictures to illustrate your story.
 Don’t forget to include what the pet looks like, where it lives, and who or what it helps.